GuildOfCalamity/IconExtractor/README.md

 	- "Vanara.Windows.Extensions" Version="4.0.1"
 	- "Vanara.Windows.Shell" Version="4.0.1"

+* You may need to adjust the width and height values based on the DLL you're targeting.
+Some assets have 16, 24, 32, 64, 128 and 256 representations and some do not.

 * On a side note, does anyone happen to know the story behond this icon?
 This isn't a rendering artifact; index #2866 in **comres.dll** seems like an internal prank to scribble/deface the asset.
 Was this done on purpose for some reason?
 Maybe the effect was to simulate being cracked in half?
 Out of the thousands of icons I inspected while making this project, only this one stood as an outlier.

 ![Example Picture](./ScreenShot2.png)